slackdaystudio/vmsnap/README.md

 #### Raw Disk Handling

-You can turn on raw disk handling by setting `--raw="true"`.
+You can turn on raw disk handling by setting `--raw`.

 #### Approving Disks